AzureAD/microsoft-authentication-library-for-js/lib/msalAngular/README.md

 <b>logger(Optional)</b>: Callback instance that can be provided by the developer to consume and publish logs in a custom manner.
 Callback method must follow this signature.
 loggerCallback(logLevel, message, piiEnabled) { }

+<b>PiiLoggingEnabled(Optional)</b>: PII stands for Personal Identifiable Information.
+By default, MSAL does not capture or log any PII.
+By turning on PII, the app takes responsibility for safely handling highly-sensitive data and complying with any regulatory requirements.
-<b>PiiLoggingEnabled(Optional)</b>: Flag to enable/disable logging of PII data.
+ This Flag is to enable/disable logging of PII data.
 PII logs are never written to default outputs like Console, Logcat or NSLog.
 Default is set to false.

 ## Adding interceptor